 The last primary factor contributing to the lower demand in the fall is also related to the weather.
 All it takes is a few pictures on TV about hurricanes, and many people will think twice about a fall vacation to the Caribbean.
 However, modern technology allows cruise ships to alter itineraries and avoid severe weather.
 If you stop to think about it, a cruise is a much safer choice than a fall Caribbean resort vacation.

 Where can you find information on these fall discounts?
 There are several places.
 First, you can call your favorite local travel agency.
 Alternatively, you can check out the online sites of the cruise lines, or visit the sites that allow online booking.
 Finally, there are numerous travel agencies with web pages that you can contact via email or telephone.
 Many people do their own research online and then use the telephone or travel agency for booking.
 However you plan and book your cruise, you should be able to get a bargain this fall.
-One estimate I read was that in current dollars, a cruise will cost you less than half of what it was 15 years ago!

 We're ready to plan a fall getaway vacation, how about you?